 Cover with water: Pour enough water over the beans to cover them by about 4 inches.
 Add ¾ teaspoon of salt for one pound of beans and stir.

 NOTE: The first time or two that you cook beans in the slow cooker, it’s best if you can be around to check on them toward the end of cooking.
 Some slow cookers and some beans will cook more quickly or slowly than others.
-Until you’re familiar with how long beans typically take in your slow cooker, start checking them around 4 and a half hours and then every 15 minutes or so after that until they’re done.
+Until you’re familiar with how long beans typically take in your slow cooker, start checking them around 4 hours and then every 15 minutes or so after that until they’re done.

 Cool and store: Cool the beans and then store them in the fridge for a week or in the freezer for up to 3 months.